 Claim: refusing to help when you can do so without cost to yourself is the same as hurting.
 Basis: conscience.
 If you saw someone being electrocuted and another person standing by the power switch doing nothing, wouldn't your conscience tell you to feel the same toward the second person as you would toward a murderer?
 That's all the argument I'll bother giving.
 I will, however, talk about the ramifications.

 My favorite consequence is that this removes the right of land owners to kick others off their land for no reason.
 This consequence may seem instinctively repulsive to you.
 Therefore, I'll give another intuitive reason why you should reconsider.
 Suppose you live in a small circle of land, less than an acre, and all the rest of the world is 'owned' by other people, so you can't leave your area.
 You are therefore in prison, are you not?
 Where do the landowners get the right to keep you there?
-Even if imprisonment were a valid punishment (it's not), you haven't done anything.
+Even if imprisonment were a valid punishment (it's not), you aren't a criminal.
 Does your conscience really tell you that you wouldn't have the right to trespass?More generally speaking, there is - or seems to be - the implication that freeloading is perfectly fine, and not only that, but that attempting to prevent freeloading is not fine.
 This is not entirely true.
 There are other relevant ideas that we need to consider in those cases.